Updated – May 2026

 |---|---|

-Legal AI must maintain attorney-client privilege, avoid unauthorized practice of law, and prevent conflicts of interest.
+Legal AI agents must maintain attorney-client privilege, avoid unauthorized practice of law, and prevent conflicts of interest.

 |---|---|